alexlawrence/reznik/README.md

 }());
 ```

 Therefore the recommended environment is PhantomJS.
-However note that the execution requires the current working
+Note that the execution requires the current working
 directory to be writable and creates a temporary file (phantom-js.tmp) for the time of the execution.

+reznik is meant to be executed once as a build step.
+Currently the module makes use of synchronous I/O operations
+and should therefore not be executed within a Node.js web application.

 ###Restrictions